-securing a future for koalas in australia
+securing a future for koalas in Australia

-Koala populations are declining dramatically in Australia, and habitat loss is the number one cause.
+Koala populations are declining dramatically in Australia, and habitat loss, particularly due to the impact of climate change, is the number one cause.
 In fiscal year 19, IFAW launched a holistic strategy to rescue, rehabilitate, and release koalas into secure habitats.
 To strengthen rescue and rehabilitation capacity in New South Wales, IFAW is supporting a veterinary position at Friends of the Koala's Triage, Pathology and Treatment Clinic.
 In the first seven weeks of the position being in place (mid-May to end June 2019), 45 koalas had been treated.
 Increased expertise and the ability to treat immediately and onsite, rather than transport animals to other hospitals, means that more animals are saved.
 We aim to increase the release rates and conduct post-release monitoring as we move forward.

-In South West Victoria, koalas are facing a welfare crisis due to being displaced from natural habitat into private blue gum plantations, where they become collateral damage of tree clearing and chipping.
+In South West Victoria, koalas are facing a welfare crisis due to displacement from their natural habitat into private blue gum plantations, where they become collateral damage of tree clearing and chipping.
+Collaborating with Port

-Collaborating with Port Macquarie Koala Hospital, IFAW held a veterinary workshop for 52 vets and vet nurses and sponsored the publication of the Koala Rehabilitation Manual, a go-to authoritative guide for wildlife carers.
+Macquarie Koala Hospital, IFAW held a veterinary workshop for 52 vets and vet nurses and sponsored the publication of the Koala Rehabilitation Manual, a go-to authoritative quide for wildlife carers.

 IFAW commissioned research by Western Sydney University's Dr. Edward Narayan, which was the first of its kind to look at physiological stress levels in wild koalas using non-invasive methods.
-The research, published in April 2019, found that land clearing was the top stressor for koalas, pointing to the need to consider the harm to koalas from land clearing and development projects.
+The research, published in April 2019, found that land clearing was the top stressor for koalas, pointing to the need to consider the harm to koalas from land clearing and development projects